-While wedding rings have been around as early as 5,000 years ago, men only started wearing them as a symbol of their marital status during the middle of the 20th century.
+When did men start wearing wedding rings?
+While wedding rings have been around as early as 5,000 years ago, men started wearing wedding rings as a symbol of their marital status during the middle of the 20th century.
 This was a result of consumer capitalism, decades of feminism, postwar sentiments, and other historical, societal, and economic factors.

 The history of men’s wedding rings is outlined below and separated into three broad eras.
 The current state and perception of wedding rings are also briefly discussed.